keyboard-dev/starter-template-v3/README.md

 2. **Install dependencies and start the project**: Navigate to the project directory and install the required dependencies by running the appropriate command for your package manager: `npm install`.
 Once installed run `npm run start`

 3. **Customize the content**: The template comes with a basic structure and some sample content to help you get started.
 Modify the existing files or create new ones to suit your documentation needs.
-To make your life easier you can use Dev-Docs with this template to automatically generate documentation or manually add new pages.
+To make your life easier you can use [Dev-Docs AI](https://dev-docs.dev/docs) with this template to automatically generate documentation or manually add new pages.
 Remember at least one page as should have an index slug.
 Learn more about document pages [here](https://docusaurus.io/docs/3.2.1/create-doc).

 4. **Configure the theme**: The template uses a modern and responsive theme out of the box, but you can customize it further by modifying the styles and layout according to your project's branding and requirements.